CS 240 Lab

 • Additional considerations for effort, extraneous interruptions, etc.

-Your lab grade will be the average of these unit grades, taking into account continuing learning goals you’ve completed.
-I will review your unit grades and per-lab self-assessments, and may ask you to negotiate them if I feel that your self-assessment does not reflect your actual learning progress.
+Your lab grade will be the average of these three self-assigned grades, taking into account continuing learning goals you’ve completed.
+I will review your self-assigned grades and per-lab self-assessments, and may ask you to negotiate them if I feel that your self-assessment does not reflect your actual learning progress.

 This is a very non-standard grading process, and it may be a bit uncomfortable.
 There are some compelling studies that show that self-assessment offers improved motivation and leads to better learning outcomes, which is why I’m using it.
 I hope that it will help you feel more in-control of your learning, and that it will allow you to learn for the sake of building critical CS skills, rather than just feeling that you’re learning whatever you need to pass the class.